 Keep a list of all your gear, purchase date, serial numbers, and values – preferably on the cloud

-This list was an absolute lifesaver when it came to identifying which items were stolen and how much each was worth when filing the police report.
+This list was an absolute lifesaver when it came to identifying the stolen items and how much each was worth when filing the police report.
 It even reminded us of a few items we had forgotten were even in our bags.

-You can go a step further and record every item with which you’re traveling (a packlist is helpful to this end), so if something is stolen, you already have a comprehensive list to give to the police.
+You can go a step further and record every item with which you’re traveling (use a packlist!), so if you lose something, you already have a comprehensive list to give to the police.

 Know your policy details and any additional coverage you might have on travel credit cards